claraaho/Aloha-Apparel/README.md

 HTML structure and CSS stying as well as proper semantic use.
 Approach to web development with the mobile first design.
 Learning and becoming familiar with using terminal and command lines.
 Efficiently using Git and Github to edit and share projects.
 Incorporating Javascript by using jQuery and plugins in the part 2 of the project.

 ##To Do
-Fix rest of the magic numbers, Fix spacing of category pictures
+Fix rest of the magic numbers, Fix spacing of category pictures, Fix alignment of flickity content, Add autoprefixer/compatibility across all browsers